Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Experiments

 The proposed framework can easily accommodate multiple unfairness constraints at the same time.
 To demonstrate this capability, we tested our framework when constraints on both disparate impact and equal impact were enforced simultaneously, each with varying thresholds.
-As shown in Table~\ref{tab:multi_constraints_0.8}, combining multiple unfairness constraints often leads to a reduction in accuracy that exceeds the reduction observed when only one of the constraints is enforced, especially as the thresholds become more demanding.
-Since our constraint-only-based approach consistently satisfies both unfairness criteria when enforced as constraints, it highlights the practical value of our approach in real-world applications when multiple unfairness measures must be taken into account.
+As shown in Table 2 in Appendix E, combining multiple unfairness constraints often leads to a reduction in accuracy that exceeds the reduction observed when only one of the constraints is enforced, especially as the thresholds become demanding.
+For example, for the ACSIncome dataset, enforcing a constraint only on EI yields an accuracy of 78.9\%, although that solution violates a constraint that one may place in DI.
+Adding the additional DI constraint decreases the accuracy, but only slightly, to 78.5\%.
+Since our constraint-only-based approach consistently satisfies both unfairness criteria when enforced as constraints, it highlights the practical value of our approach in real-world applications when multiple unfairness measures must be considered.